nsidnev/edgeql-queries/docs/queries-definition/operation-types/execute.md

 ## Just Execute Query With `*`:

 If you are not using the result of the query, you can mark it `*`.
 This will tell `edgeql-queries` to use the `.execute` driver method.
 This may be useful for migration, for example.

 !!! information
-    This is just an example.
-After the release of migration support directly in EdgeDB, this example will probably be useless.
+    This is only an example, because full migration support is directly in the EdgeDB CLI.

 For example, there are the following migrations for our scheme: